-- Staff may communicate with pupils using Google Classroom to share and mark work, and to conduct remote lessons.
-Standards of professionalism by staff and courtesy by pupils should match levels of face-to-face communication and be guided by the same principles of communication as email and other online tools as detailed above. - Staff may use YouTube (a Google site) to host videos relevant to school work, sports, extra-curricular work, drama, or other valid purpose. - Content featuring pupils should be unlisted and not publicly viewable or searchable. - Current pupils may be provided with a link to the video as required. - Staff should ensure that there are no pupils from the "no photos" list featured in videos.

-- Staff may use Google Productivity Apps to share, and collaborate on, or example, documents, spreadsheets, presentations and forms. - Care should be taken when using Google Drive, or indeed any cloud-based storage facility, at School.
-Staff should not backup large quantities of data (e.g. music, photos or video) as this steals bandwidth from valid School uses.
+- Staff may use Google+ to facilitate their role, improve communication or enable them to fulfil exam board requirements, with the following provisos: - A member of the IT support team should double check privacy settings this check should be confirmed in writing (email suffices here). - Staff may use YouTube (a Google site) to host videos relevant to school work, sport, extracurricular work, drama, or other valid purpose. - Content featuring pupils should be private and not publically viewable or searchable. - Current pupils may have a link to the video as required. - Staff should ensure that there are no pupils featured from the "no photos" list. - Staff may use Google Docs to share, and collaborate on, documents, spreadsheets, presentations and forms. - Care should be taken when using Google Drive, or indeed any cloud-based storage facility, at school.
+Staff should not backup large quantities of data (e.g. music, photos or video) as this steals bandwidth from valid school uses.